-If applying for direct entry to the Certificate level to complete the Fellowship Modules, Part 1 and 2, please ensure that you provide evidence of the relevant qualification with your application.
+If applying for entry to the course with recognised prior certified learning (RPCL) or recognised prior informal learning (RPIL), please ensure that you provide evidence of the relevant qualification or learning with your application.

 If you are a PG Tutor

-- you must complete the University’s Learning to Teach in Higher Education (LTHE) Development Programme prior to formal application.
-Find out more and enroll for the LTHE programme
+- you must complete the University’s Learning to Teach in Higher Education (LTHE) course prior to formal application.
+Find out more and enroll for the LTHE course

 - we also advise that you discuss your study plans with your PhD supervisor.

-If you are a new member of staff at the University of Dundee
+For new members of staff at the University of Dundee:

-- If you have a mandatory requirement as part of your probation, the Associate Module replaces former modules under the Postgraduate Certificate in Higher Education.
+- If you have a mandatory requirement as part of your probation, this is fulfilled by successful completion of the Associate Module.
 If you are unsure of your status with the University please contact your HR Officer for further guidance.
-Find out more about University probation
+Find out more about University probation.